 If they’re well looked after, dentures can last for five to ten years before they need to be relined with acrylic resin to help them fit better, or replaced.

 However, the most important thing is how well they fit.
-Your gums naturally recede as you age and, while dentures are moulded to fit your gums exactly, when you wear dentures your jawbone will gradually shrink and deteriorate (a natural process known as resorption), which can easily be made worse by wearing dentures, especially dentures that do not fit well or grind against remaining teeth.
+Your gums naturally recede as you age and, while dentures are moulded to fit your gums exactly, when you wear dentures your jaw bone will gradually shrink and deteriorate (a natural process known as resorption), which can easily be made worse by wearing dentures, especially dentures that do not fit well or grind against remaining teeth.

 This means your dentures may no longer fit properly and may start to become progressively looser, leading to slipping, discomfort or lisping when speaking.

 The dentures may then need to be replaced to address these problems.
+Speak to your dentist for advice.